Igoralamaral/SpringBoot_Challenge03_Igor_Antonino_de_Lima_Amaral/README.md

 * [Project Developer Person](#Project-Developer-Person)

 # Project Description
   <p>Project created during the Spring Boot Compass Uol back end development stage, as an evaluation parameter for the third challenge of the learning path.
-The project consists of building microservices that manage users and notifications in mutual communication.</p>
+The project consists of building microservices that manage users and notifications in mutual communication. ms-users is configuring spring security's default security methods with authentication methods via JWT.ms-notification is configured to use messaging via RabbitMQ.
+Every event that occurs with ms-user such as creating user, logging into the system, changing users or user passwords is saved in a MongoDB database</p>

 <p>ms-users - Microservice related to users management in the database.</p>
 <p>ms-notifications - Microservice relating to notifications management in the database.</p>